Zhaohq96/SweepNet/README.md

 ```

+## Input File Formats
+The current SweepNet can process SNP data in Hudson's ms file format.
+As SweepNet consists of separate scripts, it can also process data in image file format separately by feeding images to _NN.py_.

 ## In-tool Help
 SweepNet consists of two separate scripts.
 Each script output a quick-reference help message that provides a short description for each command-line flags.